IAGA-VMOD/IGRF14eval/bookbuilder/README.md

 Notes:

-- jupyter-book is configured via `_config.yml` and `_toc.yml`
+- [jupyter-book](https://jupyterbook.org) is configured via `_config.yml` and `_toc.yml`
 - We use pytest and the [nbmake plugin](https://github.com/treebeardtech/nbmake) to execute the notebooks first before running jupyter-book.
 This means that we can separate the steps for easier debugging (notebooks may fail to execute, or jupyter-book may fail to build).
 It also enables parallel execution for faster builds.
+It does however mean that the notebooks are updated in-place to contain the outputs.
 - `.github/workflows/publish.yml` configures the book building and push to github pages in CI
-    - Github settings are at https://github.com/IAGA-VMOD/IGRF14eval/settings/pages
+    - GitHub Pages settings are at https://github.com/IAGA-VMOD/IGRF14eval/settings/pages
     - By default the site can only be published from the `main` branch.
 Alter the deployment protection rules in https://github.com/IAGA-VMOD/IGRF14eval/settings/environments to change this.